Björn Weckström

 Björn Ragnar Weckström (born February 8, 1935) is a Finnish sculptor and jewelry designer.
 He graduated from Helsinki Goldsmith’s school in 1956.
-Since the very beginning of his career, Weckström has been a highly ambitious designer and artist.
+Since the very beginning of his career, Weckström has been an ambitious designer and artist.
 At first, his works represented a clean Scandinavian style, but in the 1960s Weckström found his own, a totally new style which is closer to sculpture than traditional goldsmithing.

 Jewelry and glass

-Rough matt surfaces, uncut semi-precious stones and asymmetrical forms are typical to his massive golden jewelry.
+Rough matt surfaces, uncut semi-precious stones and asymmetrical forms are typical to his golden jewelry.
 Inspiration comes often from nature.
 When working in silver, Weckström can for example portray the snowy, Finnish winter landscape with its frozen lakes.
 Weckström considers jewelry as an art form and his designs as miniature sculptures.

 In 1963 Björn Weckström started co-operation with jewelry manufacturer Kruunu-Koru Oy (later Lapponia Jewelry) and its owner Pekka Anttila.
 Weckström became company’s designer and art director.
 In 1965 Weckström took part in the International Jewelry Contest in Rio de Janeiro, where his yellowgold and tourmaline necklace “Flowering wall” won the Grand Prix.
-Through this distinguished award, the company received worldwide recognition, launching Lapponia’s international success.
+Through this award, the company received worldwide recognition, launching Lapponia’s international success.
 His designs have been in continuous production with Lapponia ever since.

 Probably the best-known piece of Weckström’s jewelry is necklace Planetoid Valleys which Princess Leia (Carrie Fisher) wore in George Lucas’ film Star Wars in 1977.
 Necklace was designed for Lapponia in 1969.